-Alfred Bader Award in Bioinorganic or Bioorganic Chemistry
+Alfred Bader Award In Bioinorganic Or Bioorganic Chemistry

-Valentine, 64, received an A.B. in chemistry from Smith College, in Northampton, Mass., in 1967.
-She went on to be the first women to earn a Ph.D. in chemistry from Princeton University in 1971.
-After holding postdoc positions at Stanford University and Princeton, she became an assistant professor at Rutgers University in 1972.
-She moved as an associate professor to UCLA in 1980, where she has climbed the academic ranks to her current position.
+Indeed, since its conception, native chemical ligation has become the most effective chemistry for the covalent condensation of unprotected peptide segments.
+“The native chemical ligation paper itself has been cited more than 1,000 times, with a citation rate that is still accelerating,” notes Hisashi Yamamoto, Kent’s colleague at the University of Chicago.
+“Chemical ligation was a breakthrough in protein science and has for the first time led to practical, reproducible, general, and robust synthetic access to the world of proteins.
+It has been widely applied to enable the application of chemistry to the elucidation of the molecular basis of protein function.”

-A member of the National Academy of Sciences and the American Academy of Arts & Sciences, Valentine has received numerous honors including the John C. Bailar Jr. Medal in Coordination Chemistry in 2004.
-In addition to her academic post, she has headed Accounts of Chemical Research since 1994, and she was an associate editor of Inorganic Chemistry from 1989 to 1995.
+In the past few years, Kent and coworkers have pioneered the use of mirror-image protein molecules to determine crystal structures of difficult-to-analyze proteins by racemic and quasi-racemate crystallography.
+And they have developed a route for the first efficient total chemical synthesis of human insulin.
+Today, Kent’s group continues to refine and optimize chemical techniques for making proteins.

-Valentine will present the award address before the Division of Inorganic Chemistry.
+Kent, who is 65, will present the award address before the Division of Biological Chemistry.

 Join the conversation